sandeepchandeliya/Coding-Ninja/README.md

 # Coding-Ninja
-this is my first git repo
+This is my first git repo
+Author- Sandeep Chandeliya